 Regularly consuming your comfort food can lead to many physical ailments, such as obesity.
 This might be because emotional eating can act as a barrier to healthy weight loss.
 Some other harmful health effects of emotional eating are increased blood pressure, low levels of sodium, etc.

-2.1 What is Binge Eating?
+2.1.
+What is Binge Eating?

 It is an eating disorder in which a person regularly consumes huge amounts of food.
 Such a person feels like they are unable to stop eating.
 They feel a loss of control.

 However, emotional eating is not as serious as an actual disorder.
 It is not even harmful all the time.
-Emotional eating can provide some much-needed comfort in a hard time, and not cause any serious issues.
+Emotional eating can provide some much-needed comfort in a hard time and not cause any serious issues.
 On the other hand, those who suffer from eating disorders like these might also have serious mental disorders like depression.

-2.2 Stress Eating
+2.2.
+Stress Eating

+Stress eating is a specific form of emotional eating.
 It refers to turning to your comfort food when you are stressed.

 For example, you are waiting to hear from colleges.
 You are not sure you will get in.
 In that time of feeling stressed, you try to satisfy all your food cravings as a coping mechanism.
 You stress eat.
 Doing so might provide temporary comfort.
 It will, however, become troublesome if it becomes a frequent occurrence.